Excerpt of HEXES & HIJINKS

 She puckered her lips.
 “Love is one of the greatest gifts you can receive, and I take immense pride in finding it for others.”

-“Nonsense!”
-Grandma Elsie gave a derisive snort.
+Her expression softened, along with her voice.
+“True, and your grandfather—rest his soul—was the love of my life.
+None of my other three husbands ever measured up, but it’s high time you settled down.”
+She sat up and narrowed her stare at me.
 “Danika Elizabeth Dreary, you are a smart, capable, sensitive woman.
 And you’ve always had a job at Karma Moon.”
 She patted my knee.
 “Deep down, you must realize that this is where you truly belong, what you were destined to do—”

 My grandma got to her feet.
 “Let’s get you settled into your old room…” Her voice faded and she froze.
-Her gaze narrowed as it roamed over the inventory lining the shelves.
+Her gaze widened as it roamed over the inventory lining the shelves.
 “Oh, no. No!

 “Nana?
 What’s wrong?”